 Bacterial diseases :

-They are found everwheere and are said to feed on dead organic substances.
+What are the common bacterial diseases in catfish breeding?
+Bacteria are found everywhere and are said to feed on dead organic substances.
 Factor which can promotes bacterial diseases includes overstocking, presence of dead organic matter in the fish pond,low dissolved oxygen, and wound on the body of fish

 Symptoms of bacterial diseases includes darkening of fish body, slowness, sluggish movement in the water bodies,fish clustering at water inlets or close water inlets, red/brown spots on the body of the fish,visible red streak at the base of the fins and swelling of the abdomen with protrusions.